A Layer 3 switch -- also referred to as a multilayer switch -- combines the duties of a switch and a router.

 Layer 3 switches are tailored for enterprise-class Ethernet networks that need to subnet into smaller networks.
 Most of the time, this is accomplished by configuring multiple VLANs, with each VLAN representing a different IP subnet.

 You should investigate getting a Layer 3 switch if you can answer yes to any of the following questions:

-- Do you have a network with a lot of broadcasts that needs better performance?
+- Do you have a network with more than 250 devices on a single VLAN?

 - Do you have subnets and/or VLANs that are currently connected via a router using a one-armed router design?

 - Do departments need their own broadcast domains for performance or security?